jolicode/JoliNotif/doc/03-drivers.md

 #### SnoreToastDriver

-This driver uses the Windows application called SnoreToastDriver.
+This driver uses the Windows application called SnoreToast.
 It works on Windows 8 and higher.
-Because SnoreToastDriver is probably not installed on your system, JoliNotif embed the binaries inside the [bin/snoreToast](bin/snoreToast) directory.
+Because SnoreToast is probably not installed on your system, JoliNotif embed the binaries inside the [bin/snoreToast](../bin/snoreToast) directory.

 When you use JoliNotif inside a phar archive, we take care to extract those